thiswillbeyourgithub/save_to_zotero/README.md

 - **Connector Issues**:
   - Ensure Zotero is running before executing the command
   - Check if Zotero is using a non-standard port (can be verified in Zotero's Advanced preferences)
+- **HTTP Errors or Connectivity Issues**:
+  - Use the `--keep-going` flag to continue execution even when encountering HTTP errors
+  - Error details will be stored in the item's metadata for later reference
 - **Login-Required Pages**:
   - For pages that require login, set the `ZOTERO_BROWSER_USER_DATA_DIR` environment variable to point to your existing browser profile to use already stored cookies
   - Ensure you close the browser or don't use the same profile while save_to_zotero is running